The forms will be mailed by January 31st for the previous year to the student's permanent address unless a billing address has been specified.

 US Citizens and Non-US Citizens

-- For U.S. Citizens, your social security number (SSN) is required to process a 1098-T. Please stop by the Office of the University Registrar and show your SSN card to update our records.
-Reminder emails have been sent to the accounts of the students without a SSN on file.
+For U.S. Citizens, your social security number (SSN) is required to process a 1098-T. Please stop by the Office of the University Registrar and show your SSN card to update our records.
+Reminder emails have been sent to the accounts of the students without an SSN on file.